Da FAQ

 So, you're confused about the amount of monkeys?

 This is still heavily WIP!
+In fact, the information below is about the server that I twice replaced since.
 Please stay tuned for more information, more services and very much prettier look&feel!

 Content